 Artificial sweeteners have been linked to everything from headaches to depression to cancer.
 Now, I could find just as many well-funded studies that say artificial sweeteners have absolutely no negative repercussions and encourage weight loss.
 The point of this article is not to scare you or bash an industry, but rather increase your awareness of what you are putting in your body.

 The first step is to know when you are ingesting artificial sweeteners.
-First, if a product says zero sugars or calories and is not water, it most likely contains an artificial sweetener.
+First, if a product says zero sugars or calories and is not water, it most likely contains an artificial sweetener (by patel at dresshead online).
 Second, check the label.
 Look for the following artificial sweeteners: Saccharin, Aspartame, Sucralose, Acesulfame K or Neotame.

 If you have any concerns, try taking artificial sweeteners out of your diet for a month and see what happens.
 Do you still have sugar cravings?
 Did you lose weight?
 Do you still have headaches?
 You are the best judge of the way something impacts your body.
 You may find that nothing changes, or you may be surprised that what you turned to for a calorie-free sweet fix may in fact be the very thing that was sabotaging your diet.